jcdehart/NEXRAD_qpe_process/doc/howtorun_radxqpe.md

 # RadxQpe
-This document describes RadxQpe, which takes the three-dimensional output from RadxPartRain and determines the precipitation rate closest to the surface that satisfies the necessary thresholds in terms of blockage by terrain, .
+RadxQpe takes the three-dimensional output from RadxPartRain and determines the precipitation rate closest to the surface that satisfies beam blockage and data quality requirements.

 ## Prerequesites
 The following items are required: